 Companies that aim to effectively demonstrate their green consciousness and commitment to environmental concerns need more than just smart marketing.
-If being green is part of how you differentiate your firm, you know that the "greenness" of your organization depends largely on your employees' behaviour.
-You can change that behaviour through education and persuasion; in other words, with effective communication.
+If being green is part of how you differentiate your firm, you know that the "greenness" of your organization depends largely on your employees' behavior.
+You can change that behavior through education and persuasion; in other words, with effective communication.

 Our solutions are as varied as the needs of our clients.
 The most effective approaches integrate the following three program elements:

 Measuring employee attitudes: A good place to begin is with employee listening.
 Our surveys will reveal how your employees feel about going green.
 An initial survey will establish a baseline for your employees' green awareness and attitudes.
 Subsequent follow-up surveys measure the degree of successful change that has been achieved — and identify areas that require further attention.